 If you do like heights, in Anacapri you’ll find a chairlift that takes you to the top of Mount Solaro, the highest point on the island.
 From there you can enjoy the panoramic views and a cocktail at the bar.

 If you’re ready to brave the crowds, go into town to do some serious shopping.
-You’ll find everything from local custom sandals to luxury boutiques including Hermès, Prada, and Isaia (by far our favorite Neapolitan tailor – their colors are amazing and craftsmanship top notch).
+You’ll find everything from local custom sandals to luxury boutiques including Hermès, Prada, and Isaia (by far our favorite Neapolitan tailor – their colors are amazing and craftsmanship top-notch).
 We love that when you go to boutique stores in Italy, you’re typically offered a cocktail or espresso.
-The Isaia store has an amazing bar in the back of the shop, including rare gin and whisky selections.
-We of course had to try an Aperol spritz and a gin and tonic.
+The Isaia store has an amazing bar in the back of the shop, including rare gin and whiskey selections.
+We, of course, had to try an Aperol spritz and a gin and tonic.
 We can’t wait to go back!

 Tips for visiting Capri.